wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/share-cloud-flow/includes/share-run-only.md

 ![Screenshot showing the user being prompted for a connection.](../media/julie-sharepoint.png)

-Sharing an instant flow by using the run-time option is a great way to let others use the automation that you built without having to give them full ownership access.
+Sharing an instant flow by using the run-only option is a great way to let others use the automation that you built without having to give them full ownership access.